Vocational Education & Training

 BSB51319 Diploma of Work Health and Safety

-This qualification reflects the role of individuals coordinating and maintaining the work health and safety (WHS) program in an organisation.
-The qualification applies to supervisors and managers who apply a substantial knowledge base and well-developed skills in a wide variety of WHS contexts.
+This qualification is suitable for people who coordinate and maintain the Work Health and Safety (WHS) program in an organisation.
+It reflects the role of practitioners who apply a substantial knowledge base and well-developed skills in a wide variety of WHS contexts.

 Career opportunities